ba-st/Launchpad/docs/reference/CLI.md

 launchpad explain [--help|-h] <app>
 ```

-This subcommand requires a valid `<app>` handle to be provided so it will know which
+This sub-command requires a valid `<app>` handle to be provided, so it will know
-application is needing explanation.
+which application is needing explanation.
 The valid application handles can be obtained
 by using the `list` command.

 ```bash